mongodb-university/realm-template-apps/other/edge-server/client/README.md

 ### Get the Edge Server code

-Use wget to get the current Edge Server code as a .tar file:
+In the project's root directory, use wget to get the current Edge Server code as a .tar file:

 ```shell
 wget --content-disposition https://services.cloud.mongodb.com/api/client/v2.0/tiered-sync/package/latest